-In recent seasons Francesco Maria Colombo has returned to the Minnesota Opera to conduct Donizetti’s Roberto Devereux; an opera he also conducted at L’Opéra de Montréal in the 2010-2011 season.
-Also for L’Opéra de Montréal he conducted Verdi’s Il Trovatore for their 2011-2012 season.
-In the fall of 2014 he returns to L’opera de Montreal to conduct Verdi’s Nabucco.
+In recent seasons Francesco Maria Colombo has returned to the Minnesota Opera to conduct Donizetti’s Roberto Devereux; an opera he also conducted at L’Opéra de Montreal.
+Also for L’Opéra de Montréal he conducted Verdi’s Il Trovatore and Verdi’s Nabucco.

 In the 2009-2010 season Francesco Maria Colombo continued his cycle of 20 concerts with the Orchestra Verdi dedicated to the twentieth century, inaugurating the second series.
 This was an unprecedented initiative in Italy, because each concert includes an analysis of excerpts with live examples from the orchestra, plus the complete performance.
 These 20 concerts were broadcasted on Sky TV on its Classica channel.
 Again with the Orchestra Verdi, Maestro Colombo recorded a CD of music by Victor De Sabata, published by Universal last spring.
 As soon as it came out, the CD won the Italian music critics’ award announced by the magazine “The Classic Voice” for the “best 2009 debut” section.
 Among his latest successes may be mentioned the opening of the celebrations for the Haydn bicentenary as conductor of the Orchestra Haydn di Trento e Bolzano and of the Prague Philharmonic Chorus, with a performance of the Trauer-Symphonie and of the Harmonie Messe.